How to build a website like Airbnb

 Commission is a popular business model for a reason.

-First of all, it poses minimal barrier of entry to new users.
+First, it poses a minimal barrier of entry to new users.
 Especially in the early stages, marketplaces typically charge a commission from the supply side only.
-This makes signing up for the platform easy: customers don’t need to pay extra to transact on the platform, and providers only pay a fee when they make money.
+This makes signing up for the platform easy: buyers don’t need to pay extra to transact on the platform, and sellers only pay a fee when they make money.

-Commission also tends to be the most lucrative of the business models.
-The website owner gets a piece of all the value that happens through the marketplace.
+Commission also tends to be the most lucrative business model.
+The website owner gets a piece of all the value that happens in the marketplace.

 There are a couple of inherent challenges to this model, too.

-First of all, the commission model exposes a marketplace to the threat of marketplace leakage: users taking payments offline to bypass your commission.
-Airbnb and most other marketplaces like it combat the challenge by offering so much value that going around its payment system isn't worth the trouble for users.
+The commission model exposes a marketplace to the threat of marketplace leakage: users taking payments offline to bypass your commission fee.
+Airbnb and similar marketplaces combat this challenge by offering so much value that going around their payment systems isn’t worth the trouble for users.

 Another challenge is that the commission structure is very complicated to implement from a technical and legal standpoint.
-Our recommendation is to integrate your platform with a third-party payment provider that has a dedicated payments product for marketplaces and platforms.
-Otherwise, there's a risk that you can't charge your commission in a way that complies with local and regional online payment regulation.
+We recommend integrating your platform with a third-party payment provider that has a dedicated payment product for marketplaces and platforms.
+Otherwise, there’s a risk that you can’t charge your commission in a way that complies with local and regional online payment regulations.

 For more on marketplace business models and the payment infrastructure, check out our resources on marketplace business models and marketplace payments.